Google Analytics is a valuable information tool for virtually any small to medium-sized business.

-Chances are one of our team members would be happy to analyze this for you.
-We can show you where the low hanging opportunities are for improvement.
+One of our team members would be happy to analyze this for you.
+We can show you where the low-hanging opportunities are for improvement.

-Now in 10 or 15 minutes or less, we’re typically able to show clients simple and effective things about what they should be doing and how it can help you feel confident that you’re making an informed decision on how you can better market your site to see return.
+Within 10 or 15 minutes, we’re typically able to show clients simple and effective things about what they should be doing and how it can help increase confidence and peace of mind in making informed marketing decisions.

 So let’s dive in.
 Here the five things that are most important.